grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 This example shows something I like calling "encapsulation of rule".
 The logic inside the factory is actually a rule on how, when and which objects to create.
 Thus, if we make our factory implement an interface and have other objects depend on this interface, we will be able to switch the rules of object creation without having to modify these objects.

-TODO

 #### Factories can hide some of the created object dependencies (encapsulation of global context)

-Let us consider a simple example.
+Let us consider another simple example.
 We have an application that, again, can process messages.
 One of the things that is done with those messages is saving them in a database and another is validation.
 The processing of message is, like in previous examples, handled by a `MessageProcessing` class, which, this time, does not use any factory, but creates the messages based on the frame data itself. let us look at this class:

 {lang="csharp"}
 ~~~